1958 Gibson ES-125T Image Heritage auctions

-The ES-125T was one of Gibsons 50s/60s student models - although really a very nice thinline guitar indeed, having lower end appointments, but being made from essentially the same materials as all Gibson thinlines.
+The ES-125T was one of Gibson's 1950s/60s student models - although really a very nice thinline guitar indeed, having no fancy appointments, but being made from essentially the same materials, and using the same construction methods as all Gibson thinlines of the period.
 It was available as a full or 3/4 scale instrument, and with one or two pickups (ES-125TD).
-The 3/4 size and dual pickup models sold in considerably smaller numbers than the ES-125T.
+The 3/4 size and dual pickup models sold in considerably smaller numbers than the single pickup ES-125T.

 Like many Gibson models at the time, it had an equivalent Epiphone model (Epiphone Century) that shared most of its features